Automakers seek to cut inventories with Black Friday, holiday promotions

 Detroit automakers need a strong year-end sales push.
 They are sitting on hefty inventories of unsold sedans, compact cars and sports cars as consumers shift to pickup trucks and SUVs.

-The share prices of General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat Chrysler Automobiles NV (FCAU.N) (FCHA.MI) are flat to down for the year.
+The share prices of General Motors Co, Ford Motor Co and Fiat Chrysler Automobiles NV are flat to down for the year.
 This reflects investor concerns that a six-year auto sales boom in the United States is reaching an end and that sustaining sales levels will require more aggressive price cutting.

 "We are seeing a tougher pricing environment, higher levels of discounts," said Ford Chief Executive Officer Mark Fields.
 He predicted November and December sales would be about the same as a year ago, when the annualized sales pace averaged about 17.9 million vehicles a year.